ducalex/retro-go/README.md

 # Acknowledgements
 - The design of the launcher was inspired (copied) from [pelle7's go-emu](https://github.com/pelle7/odroid-go-emu-launcher).
 - The NES/GBC/SMS emulators and base library were originally from the "Triforce" fork of the [official Go-Play firmware](https://github.com/othercrashoverride/go-play) by crashoverride, Nemo1984, and many others.
-- The PCE emulator is a port of [HuExpress](https://github.com/kallisti5/huexpress) and [pelle7's port](https://github.com/pelle7/odroid-go-pcengine-huexpress/) was used as reference.
+- PCE-GO is a fork of [HuExpress](https://github.com/kallisti5/huexpress) and [pelle7's port](https://github.com/pelle7/odroid-go-pcengine-huexpress/) was used as reference.
 - The Lynx emulator is a port of [libretro-handy](https://github.com/libretro/libretro-handy).
 - The SNES emulator is a port of [Snes9x](https://github.com/snes9xgit/snes9x/).
 - PNG support is provided by [luPng](https://github.com/jansol/LuPng) and [zlib](http://zlib.net).